Mibew/docs.mibew.org/src/development/server-side-events.md

 This event is triggered after an operator has been saved.
 An associative array with the following items is passed to event handlers:

-* 'operator': array, the state of the operator after update.
+* _'operator'_: array, the state of the operator after update.
-* 'original_operator': array, the state of the operator before update.
+* *'original_operator'*: array, the state of the operator before update.

 #### Delete